hax0kartik/wumiibo/Readme.md

  * If everything went successfully, your amiibo should be emulated now.

+## Reporting bugs

+All cmds are currently not implemented, so expect bugs.
+Please use github issues to report any such games which don't work.

 ## How to Compile
 Get devkitpro, ctrulib and makerom and then `make -j` to compile.